AhmedMoAli/pet/README.md

 ## Docker

-You can pull the docker image from docker hub locally and run it with the below command.
+You can pull the docker image from docker hub locally and run it with the below command (Dockerfile can be found under docker folder).
 > docker pull ahmedmoali/production-engineering-tools:v1
 > docker run -p 8080:8080 ahmedmoali/production-engineering-tools